mrward/mrward.github.com/source/_posts/2014-08-10-NuGetSupportInXamarinStudio5-2.markdown

 {% img /images/blog/NuGetSupportInXamarinStudio5-2/RetargetAllProjectPackagesSolutionWindowMenuItem.png 'Solution window - Retarget project packages menu item' 'Solution window - Retarget project packages menu item' %}

 Selecting **Retarget** will remove the NuGet package and then add it again so the correct assembly is referenced by your project.
 The status bar will be updated as the package is retargeted and full details can be seen in the Package Console.

+The Retarget menu item is only available if NuGet packages need to be retargeted.

 Note that if you retarget a NuGet package that is incompatible with your project's target framework then the retargeting will fail and the NuGet package will be removed from the project.

 ## Support for custom packages directory in NuGet.Config